 Worried by all those headlines about higher credit card interest rates coming?
-If your rates do increase, it won't be because of the Fed -- for at least two years.
+If your rates do increase, it won’t be because of the Fed — at least for now.

 In its monetary policy announcement on Tuesday, the Federal Reserve kept interest rates at record lows and said they’ll stay there until mid-2013.
 Since December 2008, the Fed’s key lending rate has remained at 0 percent to 0.25 percent as the U.S. central bank’s monetary policymakers await clear signals that the economy is out of danger.
 But the data suggests they’ll be waiting for some time: The debt crisis in Europe is worsening, domestic unemployment remains high and the U.S. recently had its credit rating lowered for the first time by rating agency Standard & Poor’s.